bolderbrush10/SearchlightAssault/README.md

 - What if we just manually call render for a searchlight effect and move & search around it every tick ourselves?

-  This is extremely performance intensive, after a few dozen searchlights like this you noticably lose fps.
+  This is extremely performance intensive, noticably costing fps after only a few dozen searchlights.
   It's vastly more efficient to have the game create an entity, shoot at it, and let the engine do pathfinding and rendering calls for us.
   (Even with all the rigmarole associated with maintaining that entity...)